Middle School

 Grade 7 – Life Science

-Students continue their study of cells in the second part of the year by learning about cell processes including respiration, photosynthesis, and mitosis.
+Science 7 focuses on living things, beginning with the smallest unit of nonliving matter, the atom, and working up to the billions of these comprising the simplest life form, the cell.
+Because chemistry plays an intricate role in the year's study of life science, students review atomic structure and the arrangement of the Periodic Table of Elements and learn about the primary chemical compounds that make up cells.
+In preparation for the cell study, students complete a unit on the microscope in which they prepare, view, and sketch microscope slides.
+Next, students study and compare the structure and function of animal and plant cells.
+Students continue their study of cells in the second part of the year by learning about cell processes, including respiration, photosynthesis, and mitosis.
 This is followed by a brief study of cancer and cancer treatment.
-Students then move into a study of genetics, first examining Mendel’s work with heredity in pea plants and then using Punnett Squares to explore the probability of various genetic combinations.
+Students then move into a study of genetics, first examining Mendel's work with heredity in pea plants and then using Punnett Squares to explore the probability of various genetic combinations.
 They also learn about several genetic diseases and their inheritance patterns.
 Finally, they explore meiosis, DNA replication, and protein synthesis.
-A genetics project is completed this semester.
-Any remaining time is spent investigating the structure and function of human organ systems.
+After students complete a capstone project on genetics, the remaining course time is dedicated to investigating the structure and function of human organ systems.

 Grade 8 – Earth Science